 YES: Safe to exercise

-I feel shaky.
+I feel tired or feel shaky.

 I have a headache.